brandonduran/brandonduran.github.io/_pages/about.md

 **02/25** Our paper introducing a new method for diagnosing effective radiative forcing from aerosol-cloud interactions in climate models was just published in _Atmospheric Chemistry and Physics_.
 [Check it out!](https://acp.copernicus.org/articles/25/2123/2025/)

 **06/24** I presented on a new method for diagnosing effective radiative forcing from aerosol-cloud interactions in climate models at the 2024 CFMIP Meeting in Boston College.
 Thanks to the organizers for having me!

-**07/22** I moved down to La Jolla and got started on some intriguing ML & heat wave research!
-Super excited to start this new chapter.

 **04/22** I was awarded the NSF-GRFP!
 I am beyond thankful for my mentors, advisors, and friends for their support.